vanessailana/Machine_Learning_Projects-Fall-2019/README.md

 ### Based on a user's previous history generate food recommendations of where a user should go eat

 ### Using natural language processing lets determine did a user like the restaurant, what makes a business good, what can business' do to improve, and what categories are normally associated?

+# THIS REPO IS IN PROGRESS FOR THE 2019 SEMESTER AT CAL STATE NORTHRIDGE